-The expectations of customers, and business responses to manage this, are rapidly narrowing the gap between B2C and B2B: customers in professional service industries are expecting the same level of service, contact, personalisation and punctuality as their consumer counterparts, with the onus being on B2B companies to keep up.
+The expectations of customers, and business responses to manage this, are rapidly narrowing the gap between B2C and B2B: customers are expecting the same level of service, contact, personalisation and punctuality as their consumer counterparts, with the onus being on B2B companies to keep up.
 Of course this is easier said than done, with many still overlooking and undervaluing the journey of their customers – and in turn, the customers themselves.

 Why is the customer journey so important?

 We’re all emotional creatures that base decisions on how we feel.
 This doesn’t change when we sit at a desk, regardless of how much we try to convince each other of the contrary.
 The way we convince our bosses and peers that our decisions are good and justified is actually through post-rationalisation.
 In this way, B2B companies can no longer rely on product information alone to win them over.

 A considered, personalised and consumer-inspired customer journey is an effective way of not only encouraging the emotional buy-in of your customers, but improving lead conversion and customer relationships.
 And what do customers do best when they’re happy?
 They tell others about their experience.
 A double win.

 Where are companies going wrong?

 To find a solution, you need to get to the root of the problem.
 There can be many challenges and barriers to creating a great customer journey.
 The most common include: